mert-celik-1/NetCoreBaseApiExample/README.md

 The same system can be used for different projects by implementing different entities.
 This project has nothing to do with the client side, only the server-side Service methods and API endpoints are coded with asynchronous structure.
+It will be updated as new features are added.

 This Project Includes :
 - SQL